lilybarrett/find-your-zen-react-360/README.md

 A good source of free and Creative Commons-licensed audio is [Freesound](https://freesound.org/).
 You'll have to make an account, but it's quick and easy.
 They'll ask you to complete a survey along the way, but you can just skip it.

-After downloading the sounds -- many of whch have large `.wav` files -- you'll want to compress the files.
+After downloading the sounds -- many of which have large `.wav` files -- you'll want to compress the files.
 I used [All2MP3](https://all2mp3.en.softonic.com/mac), which was easy to install and worked like a dream to turn my `.wav` files into more manageable `.mp3` files, which I then added to a `sounds` folder in my `static_assets`.

 You'll then add each sound link to a `Sound` component, which takes a `source` prop, the value of which -- like `Pano` -- wraps the link in an `asset` utility, allowing us to automatically look inside our `static_assets` folder for the resources we need.